 - 1. Child or Adult Protection concerns for example, where children have been victims of abuse; where children are vulnerable and at risk because of their housing situation and/or location. - 2.
 Severe personal relationship difficulties this would include domestic abuse, applicants who have been referred to MARAC. - 3.
-Where it is recognised settled accommodation will reduce risk of offending as part of a Criminal Justice support plan. - 4.
-Where an individual is in an inappropriate care setting this will include an inappropriate placement in residential care, Supported Living & Outreach, or Annsbrae House. - 5.
+Where it is recognised settled accommodation will reduce risk of offending as part of a Criminal Justice Social Work support plan. - 4.
+Where an individual is in an inappropriate care setting - 5.
 Points will be awarded where you or a member of your household is the subject of persistent and ongoing racial, sexual or other forms of harassment and where we are satisfied that there is evidence of such harassment.
 Confirmation may be sought from the Police, Social Work, NHS or other agency as appropriate. - 6.
 Points may be awarded where you have to move to another area to give or receive support and all of your areas of choice for housing are closer to the person giving or receiving the support than your current home.
 These points will apply in cases where support is given to vulnerable individuals, (e.g. disabled, elderly, people with mental health problems) and this support will significantly benefit the individual receiving the support.
 This does not include child minding unless there are exceptional circumstances.